EricRSuarez/DemolaTecina/README.md

 ## Description

 The objetive of this projects is create a system that allow the workers to create incidences throw the TV.

-## Authors

-1. Eric
-2. Edgar
-3. Xenia
-4. Kirti
-5. Samuel

 ## Licence
 MIT